 Plaster walls are harder than the modern drywall, but it is great to save them, and that will probably cost you less in the end.
 Often plaster walls have a lot of lime so mold cannot grow in them.
 Great news.

-This plaster is usually cracked but is worth saving.
-If the plaster is still firm and has just separated from the backing “lath” which was usually cedar strips, you just need to re-attach with drywall screws.
+This plaster wall is usually cracked but is worth saving.
+If the plaster wall is still firm and has just separated from the backing “lath” which was usually cedar strips, you just need to re-attach with drywall screws.
+This will cause some cracking which you just patch up with spackle (sand all when dry).

 Painting plaster walls in 5 steps